 In addition, our research and development programs and commercial laboratory operations depend on our ability to attract and retain highly skilled scientists.
 We may not be able to attract or retain qualified scientists and technicians in the future due to the intense competition for qualified personnel among life science businesses, particularly in the San Francisco Bay Area.
 Our success in the development and commercialization of advanced diagnostics requires a significant medical and clinical staff to conduct studies and educate physicians and payers on the merits of our tests in order to achieve adoption and reimbursement.
 We are in a highly competitive industry to attract and retain this talent.
 As a public company located in the San Francisco Bay Area, we also face intense competition for highly skilled finance and accounting personnel.
 If we are unable to attract and retain finance and accounting personnel experienced in public company financial reporting, we risk being unable to close our books and file our public documents on a timely basis.
 Additionally, our success depends on our ability to attract and retain qualified sales people.
-We recently significantly expanded our sales force for Afirma as we transition out of our Genzyme Corporation co-promotion agreement in the United States.
-There can be no assurance that we will be successful in maintaining and growing the business.
+We recently significantly expanded our sales force as we transition out of our Genzyme Corporation co-promotion agreement in the United States.
+There can be no assurance that we will be successful in maintaining and growing our business.
 As we plan to further increase our sales channels for new tests we commercialize, including Percepta, we may have difficulties locating and recruiting additional sales personnel or retaining qualified salespeople, which could cause a delay or decline in the rate of adoption of our tests.
 Finally, our business requires specialized capabilities in reimbursement, billing, and other areas and there may be a shortage of qualified individuals.
-If we are not able to support our research and development, clinical laboratory, sales and reimbursement, billing and finance efforts.
-All of our employees are at will, which means that either
+If we are not able to attract and retain the necessary personnel to accomplish our business objectives, we may experience constraints that could adversely affect our ability to support our research and de